 After completing additional market evaluation activities, the evaluator will assess the extent to which the MTI interventions are addressing the market barriers and leading to the theorized outcomes.
 The evaluator will identify opportunities to improve the logic model and to refine market interventions to influence the market and make recommendations for doing so.
-CalMTA will provide to the evaluator the following information (where available):
+CalMTA will provide the following information (where available) to the evaluator:

-- Tools, factsheets, and other MTI outputs - Implementation and Marketing Plans - Specifications and responses to technology challenges - National collaborative agendas, meeting logs and notes - List of key stakeholders with contact information - List of MTI engagements and relevant Salesforce entries - Forecast of incremental adoption - Ex-Ante Impact Calculations - Cost-effectiveness assumptions - Any data or perspectives provided by program delivery contractors and partners to date - Written agreements/contracts with market actors
+- Tools, factsheets, and other MTI outputs - Implementation and Marketing Plans - Specifications and manufacturer responses to the technology challenge - List of key stakeholders with contact information - List of MTI engagements and relevant Salesforce entries - Forecast of incremental adoption

+- Ex-Ante Impact Calculations - Cost-effectiveness assumptions - Any data or perspectives provided by program delivery contractors and partners to date - Written agreements/contracts with market actors